xcoupe01/dashboard/README.md

+## Fix:
+This repo is a fork that fixes original dashboard package.
+The bug prevented scrolling the dashboard view after init.
+The fix is done with own scrollable widget implementation that forces missing behavior on widget init.

 Dynamic dashboard widget that allows your users to create their own layouts.
 Rezise, move, indirect resize/move, auto  re-layout are supported.